ACS Financial Information - FAQs

 C. Temporarily restricted net assets represent contributions made to the Society for a specific purpose, event, and/or time period.
 These contributions, not just the investment income and gains, can be used to support a particular program or fund a specific event.
 Donors can place constraints or conditions on their gifts to the Society, which are clearly detailed in the related founding documents.
 Grants and Awards is an example of a program supported by temporarily restricted funds.
 All other financial activity of the Society, such as revenue generated from membership dues or from the sale of publications, is considered unrestricted and is available to be used for general operating expenses.

-- As a 501(c)(3) not for profit organization, why does the Society generate sizable Net Contributions from Operations?
+13. As a 501(c)(3) not for profit organization, why does the Society generate sizable net contributions from operations?

-To meet its mission it is critical that the American Chemical Society remain financially strong with adequate reserves.
-Sufficient reserves are required to survive an uninsured, catastrophic event or to fund a major capital investment or a strategic acquisition (such as an acquisition to complement current ACS products or services or an acquisition to provide new products or services to ACS members and product users).
-By generating a positive net contribution from operations, the Society can better ensure reserves will be maintained at a level sufficient to support its annual budget of approximately $500 million.
+To meet its mission, it is critical that the American Chemical Society remain financially strong with adequate unrestricted net assets.
+Sufficient reserves are required to survive an uninsured catastrophic event, absorb operating deficits, cover investment losses, and finance a strategic acquisition (such as an acquisition to complement current ACS products or services or an acquisition to provide new products or services to ACS members and product users).
+By generating a positive net contribution from operations, the Society can better ensure reserves will be maintained at a level sufficient to support its annual budget of more than $622 million.

 The IRS Form 990 is an annual information return (Return of Organization Exempt for the Income Tax) that federally tax-exempt organizations must file with the Internal Revenue Service.
 It provides information on the tax-exempt organization’s mission, programs, finances, governance and management policies, and disclosure practices (e.g., Non-profits are required to make certain tax documents available for public inspection.
 The three most recent information returns (Form 990 or 990-EZ) and its application for exempt status (Form 1023) must be made available for inspection upon request.)
-ACS posts its 990s on its website and provides four years’ worth of forms.
+ACS posts its 990s on its public website and provides four years’ worth of filings.
+Copies of past filing can be found at ACS Financial Information.

-The IRS Form 990-T is an income tax return (Exempt Organization Business Income Tax Return) that an exempt organization must file with the Internal Revenue Service if it has $1,000 or more of gross income from an unrelated trade or business.
+ACS files an annual IRS Form 990-T. This form is an income tax return (Exempt Organization Business Income Tax Return) that an exempt organization must file with the Internal Revenue Service if it has $1,000 or more of gross income from an unrelated trade or business.
 Even though an organization is recognized as tax exempt, it may be liable for tax on unrelated business income.
+The Society’s tax return, Form 990-T (Exempt Organization Business Income Tax Return), is made available upon request from the ACS Tax office at email@example.com.

 UBIT is an acronym for the phrase “Unrelated Business Income Tax”.
 For most organizations, an activity is an unrelated business (and subject to UBIT) if it meets three requirements: